aistairc/DeepEventMine/README.md

 ## 4.2.
 PubMed ID

-- Get text given PubMed ID or PMC ID
+- Or, you can automatically get raw text given PubMed ID or PMC ID

 ### Installation